hanifbhuian/hanifbhuian.github.io/_research/2024-09-27-renewable-energy.md

 ---
+title: "Renewable Energy"
-title: "The studies assessed the environmental and economic impacts of solar PV systems in off-grid areas where electricity was not available.
+excerpt: "The studies assessed the environmental and economic impacts of solar PV systems in off-grid areas where electricity was not available.
 These studies used filed based data inclduing GIS based mapping and spatio-temporal data analysis to investigate the impact of solar PV systems in Bangladesh"
 collection: research
 type: "Project"
 status: "Done"